Skip to main content

 Why Add a Second Story to Your Boise Home?

-This approach is especially relevant in established Boise neighborhoods where lot coverage limits restrict how much of the ground footprint you can build on.
-Many residential zones in Ada County cap lot coverage at 40% to 50%, which means a ground-level addition may push you over the allowable threshold.
+This approach is especially relevant in established Boise neighborhoods where lot-coverage caps restrict how much of the ground footprint you can build on.
+Many residential zones in Ada County and the City of Boise cap impervious or building coverage in the 40% to 50% range — verify current code for your specific zone — which means a ground-level addition may push you over the allowable threshold.
 Adding a second story keeps your building footprint exactly where it is while potentially doubling the conditioned square footage.
-For families who need two or three additional bedrooms, a second bathroom, or a dedicated home office suite, going up is often the most practical and cost-effective path forward.
+For families who need two or three additional bedrooms, a second bathroom, or a dedicated home-office suite, going up is often the most practical path forward.

 Second-story addition under construction on a Boise single-story ranch home showing new framing, roof structure, and exterior integration